wp-plugins/custom-post-view-generator/readme.txt

 Added sorting and paging options for list views.
 Added Misc field section with fields that allow the insertion of html code and other elements.

+= 0.3.1 =
+Modification that allows single quotes in html fields on post views.